nico4mcs/doc/doc/ElectricUnits.md

 </details>

-Potential energy is the energy difference of two states.
+Like the mechanical potential energy, the electric potential energy is the energy difference of two states.

 Now that we understand the concept of potential energy, we can go to the electric potential energy.
 In the following picture, you can see an LED.
 In here we have two states, before and after the LED.
 The concept is the same as in the mechanical potential energy, we can compare the two states and get the potential energy: